Joe (singer): 2008–present: Independent releases

 In March 2014, Joe signed a distribution deal with BMG Rights Management.
 His eleventh album, Bridges, marked his first album under Plaid Takeover Entertainment, a venture of regular co-executive producer Gerald Isaac, after severing business ties with Massenburg.
 After a decade of consecutive top ten entries on the Billboard 200, it debuted and peaked at number 17, with first-week sales of 15,126 copies in the United States.
 The first single released from the album was "Love & Sex, Pt.
 2", a duet with singer Kelly Rowland serving as sequel to his 2013 collaboration with Fantasia.
 It became a top five hit on the Adult R&B Songs chart.
-In November of 2015, Joe recorded and released a cover to the critically acclaimed song Hello by artist Adele, which received mostly positive reviews.
+In November 2015, Joe recorded and released a cover to the critically acclaimed song Hello by artist Adele, which received mostly positive reviews.
 Joe's twelfth album, My Name Is Joe Thomas, an homage to his third effort My Name Is Joe (2000), was released on November 11, 2016.
 The album debuted at number two on the Top R&B/Hip-Hop Albums chart, with 17,000 copies sold the first week, and spawned the single "So I Can Have You Back", his fourth number-one hit on the Adult R&B Songs chart.
 In support of the album, Joe co-headlined a European concert tour alongside Ashanti from February to March 2017.